-The Board of Directors has standing audit and compensation committees, and may also, in accordance with the Company's Bylaws, appoint other committees from time to time.
-Inasmuch as the Company is a "Controlled Company" under Rule 4350(c)(5) of the NASD Manual, the board does not have a standing nominating committee.
+The Board of Directors has standing audit, compensation and affiliate transaction committees, and may also, in accordance with the Company's Bylaws, appoint other committees from time to time.
+Inasmuch as the Company is a "Controlled Company" under Rule 4350(c) (5) of the NASD Manual, the board does not have a standing nominating committee.
 Each committee has a written charter.
-Any of these documents will be provided in print to any shareholder who submits a request in writing to the Company's Secretary, Audiovox Corporation, 180 Marcus Boulevard, Hauppauge, New York 11788.
+Any of these documents will be provided in print to any shareholder who submits a request in writing to the Company's Corporate Secretary, Audiovox Corporation, 180 Marcus Boulevard, Hauppauge, New York 11788.

-The Board of Directors held four (4) meetings and acted by consent thirteen (13) times during the fiscal year ended February 28, 2009.
+The Board of Directors held ten (10) meetings and acted by consent three (3) times during the fiscal year ended February 28, 2010.
 Each member of the Board of Directors is expected to make a reasonable effort to attend all meetings of the Board and its committees, as well as the annual meeting of shareholders.
-All of the directors, except for Philip Christopher, attended last year's annual meeting of shareholders.
+All of the directors, except for Peter Lesser, attended last year's annual meeting of shareholders.
 Each director attended 75% or more of the aggregate number of board and related committee meetings during the year.